 Rectangular bush shapes are also common abutting walls or stairs, which often means only the front side and top side of the hedgerow are visible.
 Net lights are also ideal for this application because they only need to drape the top and front.
 Most net lights can be connected end to end and with LED net lights you can often connect numerous net lights together, which means you can outfit a large hedgerow utilizing only one plug outlet.
-This provides a very clean light pattern and it's one of the easiest ways to accentuate your foliage shapes whether it be for Christmas, weddings or just year round festiveness.
+This provides a very clean light pattern and is one of the easiest ways to accentuate your foliage shapes whether it be for Christmas, weddings or to create a festive outdoor space any time.

 If your bushes or hedges extend across a larg part of your yard and will require multiple net lights, you can create custom themes by alternating light colors on every other bush or every two bushes.
 Popular color combinations include red and white for candy cane themes, blue and white for winter wonderland designs featuring snowflake motifs and red and green to complement classic Christmas lights.
 In addition to uses during Christmas, net lights are also a great option for enhancing a spooky haunted house on Halloween.
 Alternate green and orange net lights to delight trick or treaters as they approach.

 If you like the idea of creating color combinations, but would prefer dual colors to cover all of your bushes instead of alternating solid colors, scroll down for our section on themed net lights, which feature multiple bulb color combinations on one grid!